-Phenothiazine is a medication used to treat serious mental and emotional disorders.
-This article discusses an overdose of phenothiazine.
-Overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of a certain substance.
+Phenothiazines are medicines used to treat serious mental and emotional disorders, and to reduce nausea.
+This article discusses an overdose of phenothiazines.
+Overdose occurs when someone takes more than the normal or recommended amount of a certain substance.
+This can be by accident or on purpose.

-The poisonous ingredient is phenothiazine, which may be found in a variety of medications.
+The poisonous ingredient is phenothiazine, which may be found in many medicines.

 - Chlorpromazine (Thorazine)